The most charming way to travel

 Coblenz – Saarburg, MS Olympia

 The Moselle and Saar present themselves in the best light.
 They nestle dreamily into the landscape and provide the perfect base for a beautiful river cruise.
 From Saarburg to Coblenz, or in the opposite direction, you will discover highlights such as beautiful half-timbered houses, vineyards, the Porta Nigra in Trier or the Alte Saarschleife.
 Your constant companion on this tour will be the comfortable MS Olympia.

 Endless forests in the north of Berlin lead you aboard the MS Princess along the Oder-Havel canal.
 The quiet and unique beauty of the Oder landscape takes you to Szczecin, then via Usedom to the largest island in Germany and to Rügen with its famous chalk cliffs.
 This tour is also offered from Stralsund to Berlin.

-From Cologne to Rotterdam, or from Rotterdam to Cologne?
-The Lower Rhine has one of the most beautiful and largest bike paths in Europe.
+Do you prefer to travel from Cologne to Mainz or vice versa from Mainz to Cologne?
+The Lower and Middle Rhine has one of the most beautiful and largest bike paths in Europe.
 Past river landscapes, meadows and fields, it offers an opportunity for nature lovers to relax aboard the MS Olympia and explore the region by bike.